How Long Does It Take for Antibiotics to Work?

 Quick Answer

-24–72 hours to feel improvement for most infections.
-Antibiotics start killing bacteria within hours, but noticeable relief takes 1–3 days.
+1–3 days to feel better for most infections.
+Antibiotics start killing bacteria within hours, but noticeable improvement takes 24–72 hours.
 Full course is typically 5–14 days.

 Quick Answer

-Antibiotics begin working within hours of the first dose, but most people notice symptom improvement within 24–72 hours.
-The full course of treatment (typically 5–14 days) must be completed even after symptoms resolve to ensure the infection is fully cleared and to prevent antibiotic resistance.
+Antibiotics begin working within hours of taking the first dose, but most people start feeling noticeably better within 24–72 hours.
+The full course of antibiotics (typically 5–14 days) must be completed even if you feel better, to ensure the infection is fully cleared and to prevent antibiotic resistance.

 Timeline by Infection Type